Gathering Together Farm

 This is life in the fields right now - six feet apart, masks on, and yet still full of vibrance.

 All GTF Employees:

-All on-farm employees spend at least 30 minutes a day discussing the latest information on coronavirus prevention procedures, our plan to protect employees, and workday sanitation logistics.
+Every morning an all-employee meeting is started by discussing the latest information on coronavirus prevention procedures, our plan to protect employees, and workday sanitation logistics.
 This information is provided in English, Spanish, and Mam.

 Employees are no longer allowed in communal spaces such as the kitchen and office.

 Office employees who are able to work remotely are doing so as needed.